jcastillo7/mined-gatech.github.io/README.md

 <img src="/images/readme-5.png" align="center">

-### Click the "Commit Changes" button without writing anything anywhere else, you do not need to write anything in the entire bubble above the commit button, you want to.
+### Click the "Commit Changes" button without writing anything anywhere else, you do not need to write anything in the entire bubble above the commit button, unless you want to.

 <img src="/images/readme-6.png" align="center">